CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 Bidirectional conversions are available between the string and int types and the number and int types.
-Conversion from int to string or number is safe, while the converse of either is unsafe./* Update celery from 4.0.0 to 4.0.2 */
+Conversion from int to string or number is safe, while the converse of either is unsafe.

 ### Collection and Structural Type Conversions